 - Aging Potential: Premium Merlot, especially from Bordeaux, can age for decades, developing velvety textures and complex tertiary flavors such as tobacco, cedar, and graphite.

-Pinot Noir’s thin skin and sensitivity to climate result in more delicate wines, offering elegance and finesse.
+Pinot Noir’s thin skin and climate sensitivity produce more delicate wines built around elegance and finesse rather than power.

 Pinot Noir vs Merlot: Taste & Alcohol